-Was it worth to use a suboptimal display resolution just to introduce this novelty called in-display fingerprint scanner?
+Was it worth using a suboptimal display resolution just to introduce this novelty called the in-display fingerprint scanner?
 We are not sure.
 However, it cuts deeper knowing that the said fancy fingerprint scanner is not working as intended for some users.

-If you are affected by this, try these steps we listed below:
+If you are affected by this, try the steps we listed below:

 - Enroll multiple fingerprints for a single finger to improve readings and responsiveness.

 - Disable the Fingerprint icon on the screen while the phone is idle.
 You can do so in Settings.

 - Remove all fingerprints and add them again.
 At least two for every finger.